Required paperwork must be completed and returned before an appointment can be scheduled.

 Invoice for Installation

 We require all fees to be paid up front before any work will be scheduled.
 The invoice will be sent to you within 3 business days.
 The invoice is valid for 60 days.
-Minimum charge for a new service is $300.
+There is a minimum charge for new service.

 Every township in OEC’s service territory has an assigned electrical inspector.
 The electrical inspector for your township must inspect the meter base before we can energize your service.